NoordGuy/tssi2/README.md

 ![libtssi benchmark](./examples/benchmark/benchmark.png)

 All tests were conducted on a HP Spectre x360 with Intel Core i7-7500U.
 The source code is available under [examples/benchmark](./examples/benchmark/).

-# Documentation

-Download or clone the repository to access the HTML documentation located under [docs](./docs).

 # Quick start
 We want to detect the transmission time of a Transport Stream.
 Let us suppose you already have included the stream and vector files from C++ and introduced the namespace `std` (a source file is available, see examples).